 Ice skating in the Vail Valley looks and feels like something out of a movie.
 Many of the ice rinks are situated in the middle of the village, surrounded by galleries, shops, cafes, restaurants and fire pits.
 Each ice rink has its own feel, some being more intimate than others.

-Vail’s Alderhof Ice Rink at Lionshead’s Arrabelle (Vail Square) is the type of rink that will make adults will feel like kids again with twinkling lights!
+Lionshead’s Alderhof Ice Rink at The Arrabelle at Vail Square, is the type of rink that will make adults will feel like kids again with twinkling lights!

 Vail Village’s Solaris Ice Rink allows visitors to enjoy skating in center of Vail village with its spectacular panoramic views of Vail ski mountain.